Alfresco/docs-alfresco/google-drive/latest/config/index.md

     Next, use the Repository Administration Console to add your custom configuration.

-12. Launch the **Admin Console** by following the steps in [Launch Admin Console]({% link content-services/latest/admin/admin-console.md %}#launch-admin-console).

-    You'll need to enter your credentials to access the server.
+12. Open the Admin Console.

 13. In the Consoles section, click **Google Docs Console**.